felixsebastian/steam-games-viewer/README.md

 The error boundary is also very bare bones and could be improved so that if there's a bug in the frontend somewhere at least we can show a nice message.

+## Suggested titles

+A really cool feature to add to this would be a suggestion engine.
+We already know which games the user loves to play the most, and we could integrate with open AI to suggest similar games.

 ## About this repo

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).